folio-org/mod-search/README.md

 ### Recreating Elasticsearch index

-Sometimes we need to recreate Elasticsearch index, for example when a breaking change introduced to ES index structure (mapping).
+Sometimes we need to recreate OpenSearch or Elasticsearch index, for example when a breaking change introduced to index structure (mapping).
 It can be fixed by running reindex request:

 ```http